Abhijit-Kumar-GitHub/DB/README.md

 - [ ] Write-Ahead Log (WAL) for durability
 - [ ] Network protocol (client-server with SQL support)
 - [ ] Full SQL parser and execution engine
+- [ ] Allowing custome table to be built as needed
+- [ ] Allowing multiple tables with relations to each others
+- [ ] Allowing multiple people to work on same table / database at same time.

 ---